PathfindEd/Pathfind-Education-Blog/_posts/2025-12-07-how-to-write-a-strong-personal-statement-for-uk-universities.md

 5.  **Prioritise Honesty and Focus (Authenticity)**

     Admissions tutors are experts in detecting plagiarism or highly exaggerated narratives.
 A simple, honest account of your learning journey is far more compelling than a statement that feels overly polished or fabricated.
+(Need proof of English proficiency?
+Don't write about it here—see how to **[avoid the IELTS Trap](/the-ielts-trap-why-your-degree-might-be-your-only-english-certificate/)**).

     * **Word Count:** The UCAS system is strictly limited to 4,000 characters (or 47 lines).
 This forces you to be concise.
 Do not waste space on irrelevant personal details or overly long introductory phrases.
     * **Review and Refine:** Have a teacher or trusted mentor review your statement for clarity and tone.
 An authentic voice, even with a minor grammatical slip, shows more **student trust** than a perfectly fabricated essay.